the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 Normally I wouldn't mention higher order functions, but in a React book it makes total sense.
 It makes sense to know about higher order functions, because React deals with a concept called higher order components.
 You will get to know the concept later in the book.
 Now again, let's focus on the filter functionality.

-First you have to define the higher order function outside of your class.
+First you have to define the higher order function outside of your App component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~